vuw-snap/SNAP-decisions-quarto/README.md

    git clone https://github.com/vuw-snap/SNAP-decisions-quarto.git

 If you've edited the website before (i.e. already have local copies of these repositories), do a "git pull --rebase" in each directory.
+If it has been a while since you've used Quarto, you might like to first update to the most recent version.
+Doing so should help minimise the number of changes that are made to older html files in the repository.

 Then, proceed to edit the website and render/preview your changes: